banana-galaxy/csv_graphing/README.md

 - Limitation on what range of data to read if needed
 - What x and y limits to use if any
 - Different settings for computing and displaying the data
+- The directories to look for that contain the calibration files, and the rest
 - The file prefixes to look for, for each measurement type.
 Along with how to display them on the graph.
-- Whether or not you want the graph to be "interactive"
+- Whether or not you want to have a graph window to tinker with.

+`graphing.py` looks for a folder with files containing calibration data and a separate folder containing all the other data to create its graph, the names it looks for are defined in the configuration file.

-`config.json`, `config2.json` and, `config3.json` are sample configuration files you can use as templates.
+`config.json` is a sample configuration file you can use as a template.
 By default `graphing.py` uses `config.json` as its configuration file, if you want to use something else, specify the name of the file as a command line parameter.
 For example:\
 `python3 graphing.py my_config.json`

 Several configuration files can be given as command line parameters and will be processed one by one resulting in different graphs based on the information in them.
 Example: